sanjibgl/DBDevChallenge/README.md

                     ]

-          10. As a "Customer" user can make a GET request to the microservice through this below url passing the latitude and longitude of current location throgh url.
+          10. As a "Customer" user can make a GET request to the microservice through this below url passing the latitude and longitude of  geolocation throgh url.
                     <server ip>:9000/v1/findNearestShop?lat=23&lng=77

-          The json response to the request will be like below if there was no store found.  "addressLookup" field will show "Failed".
+          The json response to the request will be like below if there was no shop found.
+          The "addressLookup" field will show "Failed".

           {
             "lat": 0,